wilfred11/iv/README.md

 ### The instrumental variable

 As the unobserved variable has a direct influence on income and on education, the education variable cannot be directly used to estimate its influence on income.

+#### The exclusion restriction

-The instrumental variable 'voucher' has direct influence on 'education', and through the influence on 'education' it has influence on the 'income' variable.
+The instrumental variable 'voucher' has a direct causal influence on 'education', and through the influence on 'education' it has influence on the 'income' variable.
+But it has no direct effect on income, this is the exclusion restriction.

 The Python package dowhy is created for this kind of calculations.